Touffy/client-zip/README.md

 The datasets I used in the new tests are not public domain, but nothing sensitive either ; I can send them if you ask.

+# Known Issues

+* client-zip cannot be bundled by SSR frameworks that expect it to run in Node.js too ([workaround](https://github.com/Touffy/client-zip/issues/28#issuecomment-1018033984)).
+* Firefox may kill a Service Worker that is still feeding a download ([workaround](https://github.com/Touffy/client-zip/issues/46#issuecomment-1259223708)).
+* Safari could not download from a Service Worker until version 15.4 (released 4 march 2022).

 # Roadmap

 `client-zip` does not support compression, encryption, or any extra fields and attributes.
 It already meets the need that sparked its creation: combining many `fetch` responses into a one-click donwload for the end user.